Education & Training

-The Thoracic Surgery residency training program began at Baylor University Medical Center in the 1960s under the direction of several private thoracic surgeons.
-It was relocated in the early 1970s to UT Southwestern and was based at Parkland Memorial Hospital, Children’s Medical Center, and the Dallas VA Hospital.
-In 1998, the training program expanded from a two-year to a three-year program and included both UT Southwestern University Hospitals.
+The Thoracic Surgery Residency Training Program began at Baylor University Medical Center in the 1960s under the direction of several private thoracic surgeons.
+It was relocated in the early 1970s to UT Southwestern and was based at Parkland Memorial Hospital, Children’s Medical Center, and the VA Medical Center.
+In 1998, the Training Program expanded from a two-year to a three-year program and included both UT Southwestern University Hospitals.

-Today, two cardiothoracic surgeons complete the program each academic year, and all have gone on to practice in communities throughout Texas and beyond.
-The training program has consistently received full accreditation from the Accreditation Council on Graduate Medical Education Residency Review Committee for Thoracic Surgery.
+Today, two cardiothoracic surgeons complete the Residency Program each academic year, and all have gone on to practice in communities throughout Texas and beyond.
+The Residency Training Program has consistently received full accreditation from the Accreditation Council on Graduate Medical Education Residency Review Committee for Thoracic Surgery.

-We offer a one-year fellowship in Pediatric Cardiothoracic Surgery.
+We offer a one-year Pediatric Cardiothoracic Surgery Fellowship.
 Fellows participate in the pre-operative assessment, intra-operative management, and post-operative care of infants and children with a wide variety of complex congenital cardiac surgical conditions.